 Radar priority for a given display plane is described by the order attribute within the Portrayal Catalogue.

-RadarOverlay Portrayal Catalogue context parameters must be updated whenever the radar image is toggled on or off.
+The RadarOverlay Portrayal Catalogue context parameters must be updated whenever the radar image is toggled on or off.

 When present, the radar image should be written over Portrayal Catalogue display planes with a negative order attribute; and below display planes with a positive order attribute.

-Opaque area fills should generally be assigned to display planes with negative order attributes so that they do not obscure the radar image.

-Symbolization of curves and points should generally be assigned to display planes with positive order attributes so that they are not obscured by the radar image.

-In order to meet the requirements of IMO MSC.530(106) section 11.4.17 to adjust the ship’s position, the ECDIS may incorporate the capability of temporarily changing the radar image priority during the adjustment.
+In order to meet the requirements of IMO MSC.530(106)/Rev.1 section 11.4.18 to adjust the ship’s position, the ECDIS may incorporate the capability of temporarily changing the radar image priority during the adjustment.

 Displaying ECDIS updates

-The strategy for displaying ECDIS updates is derived from the IMO Performance Standard MSC.530(106).
+The strategy for displaying ECDIS updates is derived from the IMO Performance Standard MSC.530(106)/Rev.1.
 The citations below are to sections in that Standard.
 The quoted requirements are mandatory and must be implemented by the ECDIS.

-MSC.530(106) 4.4, ECDIS should be capable of accepting official updates to the ENDS provided in conformity with IHO standards.
+MSC.530(106)/Rev.1 4.4, ECDIS should be capable of accepting official updates to the ENDS provided in conformity with IHO standards.
 These updates must be automatically applied to the system database.
 By whatever means updates are received, the implementation procedure must not interfere with the display in use.

-MSC.530(106) 4.5 ECDIS should also be capable of accepting updates to the ENDS data entered manually with simple means for verification prior to the final acceptance of the data.
+MSC.530(106)/Rev.1 4.5 ECDIS should also be capable of accepting updates to the ENDS data entered manually with simple means for verification prior to the final acceptance of the data.
 They must be distinguishable on the display from ENDS information and its official updates and not affect display legibility.
-(The requirements for Manual Updates are given in clauses 12.3.1 and 15.10.)
+(The requirements for Manual Updates are given in clauses 12.12.1 and 20.4.4.)

-MSC.530(106) 4.7 ECDIS should allow the mariner to display updates in order to review their contents and to ascertain that they have been included in the system database.(The requirements for displaying updates for review are given in clause 15.10.2.).
+MSC.530(106)/Rev.1 4.7 ECDIS should allow the mariner to display updates in order to review their contents and to ascertain that they have been included in the system database.(The requirements for displaying updates for review are given in clause 12.12.4.).